Sifchain/sifchain-ui/docs2/docs/principles.md

 # Test Driven Development

 By writing your tests first you will begin to apply good code design without even realising it.
-If something is hard to test you probably have poor code design and should break out ou.
+If something is hard to test you probably have poor code design and should try to modularize it.
 So if you save your code design until after you have written a set of unit tests your code will be more composable with a better and more modular API and better separation of concerns by default.
 I normally start a feature in a test file in core and then move it out to it's own file before checking in progress.
+It is slower to refactor without tests so writing tests as you write your code will actually mean you get your feature out quicker with better design and with fewer bugs.

+Sometimes you need to experiment with a design to prototype a feature to see if something is possible.
+This could be kept on a separate branch as a sketch to influence the final implementation.
+That is fine.
+A good practice in this case would be to open the branch on github and then in your editor on a fresh branch write a failing testcases for your idea as you create each module.
+You will probably find you have made it hard to test or not modular enough and will need to tweak your design.

 # Clean Architecture